davidryv/SupplyChainHyperledger/README.md

 # SupplyChainHyperledger
 Hyperledger Blockchain Supply Chain
-This an application which implements a supply chain tracker using IBM Hyperledger Solution
+This is an application which implements a supply chain tracker using IBM Hyperledger Solution

 It's able to track items to it's origins , it enable the following:
 - Adaptable UX